Love's Got a Hold on My Heart

 "Love's Got a Hold on My Heart" is a song by British pop music group Steps.
-It was released as the lead single from the band's second album, Steptacular (1999).
-The song features Faye Tozer and Claire Richards on lead vocals.
+It was written and produced by Andrew Frampton and Pete Waterman, and released in July 1999 by Jive and Ebul as the lead single from the band's second album, Steptacular (1999).
+It features group members Faye Tozer and Claire Richards on lead vocals.
 The single peaked at number two in the United Kingdom and became a top-20 hit in Finland, Flanders, Ireland, and New Zealand.
+Its accompanying music video was directed by Dani Jacobs and filmed in Cannes, France.

 Critical reception

 Can't Stop the Pop stated that "the one thing that immediately jumps out with this single – from that first keyboard whizz in the intro – is how summery it sounds.
 The track is not without a trademark hint of melodrama, but on the whole, it’s a much lighter production which exudes sunshine and warmth."
 They added that the chorus is "deceptively – and enduringly – catchy."
 Scottish newspaper Daily Record said it is "their best tune yet.
 A Europop sound, ABBA-tinged melody and they even supply the dance moves on the CD box".
 They also wrote, "This song sounds like the band looks - cheesy.
 The tune pops along using all the right ingredients to make sure you're tapping your feet."